 Treatment of myositis usually involves both medications and physical therapy.
 It is very important to treat myositis as early and aggressively as possible to prevent severe muscle damage and ensure the best possible treatment outcome.

 In rarer cases where myositis is accompanied by cancer, treating the cancer often helps the myositis.
 It is very important to treat the myositis as well as the cancer.

 Prednisone is the main medication used to treat myositis.
 It is a powerful medication that helps control the immune system and its attack on the muscles.
 It is usually started at high doses that will usually be tapered (lowered over time).

 Disease Modifying Anti-Rheumatic Drugs (DMARDs)

-The DMARDs that treat other types of arthritis can be effective in treating myositis.
-Methotrexate and Imuran (azathioprine) are common choices that are often combined with prednisone to get the disease under control quickly.
-DMARD medications can sometimes take a few months before patients start to notice improvements.
+The Disease Modifying Anti-Rheumatic Drugs that treat other types of arthritis can be effective in treating myositis.
+Methotrexate and Azathioprine (Imuran) are common choices that are often combined with prednisone to get the disease under control quickly.
+These medications can sometimes take a few months before patients start to notice improvements.

 Physical Therapy and Exercise